getify/foi-lang/formalization-work/Foi-Specification.md

 ### §3.2 Parameter Lists

-A parameter list is a comma-separated sequence of parameter entries enclosed in `( )`.
+A parameter list (Syntactic-Grammar `ParameterList` and `GatherParameter` at §13) is a comma-separated sequence of parameter entries enclosed in `( )`.
 A function literal carries one or more parameter lists; multiple lists indicate a multi-tier (curried) shape (§3.2.5).

 A parameter entry may take one of the following shapes: